The Future is Flowing: Novel seawater Purification Techniques Research

 Electrodialysis utilizes an electric current to move salt ions through ion-exchange membranes, effectively separating salt from water.
 This technique offers a way to extract freshwater and manage brine effectively.

-This method shows great potential for desalination applications and brine management.
+This method shows great potential for certain desalination applications and brine management.
 Researchers are continually refining this technology for improved efficiency.

 Biodesalination: Nature’s Purification Prowess